Ed Parker works a technique on Tom while Dan Inosanto (as a brown belt) looks on.

 August 2017, Bleecker was induced into the American Kenpo Hall of Fame.

-July 2018, Bleecker will be presented with the "Frank Trejo Award" by Stan Witz in Las Vegas, Nevada.
+June 2018, Bleecker was presented with the "Frank Trejo Award" by Stan Witz at the World Championships in Las Vegas, Nevada.

 Tom Bleecker's American Kenpo Journey